Anza Agadir – A Peaceful Coastal Gem Near Agadir

 One of the most popular surf spots in Anza Agadir is Plaka Point, known for its consistent and friendly waves.
 This spot is ideal for beginners and intermediate surfers looking to improve their skills without the crowds found in busier locations.

-Moreover, Anza hosts several reputable surf schools and hubs that combine lessons, accommodation, and coffee culture, creating a perfect vibe for surfers of all levels
+Moreover, Anza hosts several reputable surf schools and hubs that combine lessons, accommodation, and coffee culture, creating a perfect vibe for surfers of all levels.

 Anza Through My Eyes: A Story from Inside the Surf Community